 The 60 Minute Rule

-Airliners with two engines can fly most any route, as long as they stay within 60 minutes flying time of an airport that is adequate for landing in the event of an emergency.
+Airliners with two engines can fly any route that remains within 60 minutes flying time of an airport that is adequate for landing in the event of an emergency.
 The 60 minute distance is calculated using the aircraft’s speed with one engine inoperative in still air (no wind).
 As an example, the 60 minute distance for the 767 I fly is about 430 miles.

 North America and Europe have numerous airports that can handle airliners.
 When flying over these continents, it’s unusual to be farther than 60 minutes from a place to land in an emergency.